xackery/clientmods/README.md

-# clientmods
-Just a temporary hosting location for various client modifications
+Download zips from above to get various client side mods.